top of page

 • Savoury tofu scramble with spinach, turmeric, and chickpeas, served with whole grain toast

-• Hormone-balancing green smoothie with kale, flaxseeds, soy protein powder, and almond butter
+• Hormone-balancing green smoothie with kale, flaxseeds, plant-based protein powder, and almond butter

 • Sweet potato breakfast bowl with walnuts, cinnamon, and a drizzle of tahini